Deployment stages

 # ...

-By default, werf looks for the external resource in the release Namespace (unless, of course, the resource is a cluster-wide).
+By default, werf looks for the external resource in the release Namespace (unless, of course, the resource is cluster-wide).
 You can change the Namespace of the external resource by attaching the <name>.external-dependency.werf.io/namespace annotation to it:

 # .helm/templates/example.yaml: